Does ICCD accept insurance?

 The physicians in our Medical Department are all in-network with BCBS, Harvard Pilgrim, and Tufts Health Plan (commercial plans only).
 Additionally, some physicians are also in-network with Aetna, Cigna, and United Healthcare.

-The OT & Speech departments accept BCBS and Harvard Pilgrim.
+The OT & Speech departments accept BCBS, Harvard Pilgrim, and Allways Health

 There are some services at ICCD that insurance companies do not cover such as the educational/academic assessment completed in a Neuropsychological Evaluation, tutoring services, classroom observations, clinician participation in school meetings, assistive technology evaluations, and sports psychology sessions.